kennethd/funtoo-notes/001-install-notes-complete-virtual-mail-server.md

 I may also want to remember to install **net-misc/ssh-askpass-fullscreen** provided it is ncurses/not-X

+## Create user

+The wiki page does not create a user group, but that seems weird to me.
+I asked on IRC & apparantly in the Funtoo/Gentoo community both ways are common

+kennethd ~ # groupadd kenneth
+kennethd ~ # groupadd -r sudo
+kennethd ~ # useradd -m -g kenneth -G wheel,adm,sudo,users kenneth kennethd ~ # passwd kenneth

 # Gentoo wiki Complete Virtual Mail Server

 I will be following directions @ https://wiki.gentoo.org/wiki/Complete_Virtual_Mail_Server